pl-pscloud/psai/README.md

 ### Capabilities
 *   **Automated EDA Analysis**: Generates a textual summary of the EDA report and provides a structured analysis (Data Quality, Feature Engineering, Preprocessing, Model Selection).
-*   **Intelligent Feature Engineering**: Writes and executes Python code to create new features based on data insights.
+*   **Intelligent Feature Engineering**: Writes and executes Python code to create new features based on data insights, automatically integrating them into the pipeline.
 *   **Dynamic Configuration**: Suggests optimal `PREPROCESSOR_CONFIG` and `MODELS_CONFIG` based on the dataset characteristics.
+*   **SHAP Analysis**: Can analyze SHAP plots to provide human-readable explanations of model behavior and feature importance.
 *   **End-to-End Automation**: Orchestrates the entire pipeline from EDA to Model Ensembling with a single method call (`end_to_end_ml_process`).
 *   **Comprehensive Reporting**: Generates a detailed HTML report (`save_report`) aggregating EDA, feature engineering logic, model configurations, and final performance metrics.